Apathy ensues as this year’s Rep Elections draws to a close with the lowest turnout in three years.

 Finally, the Student Trustee race saw 19 candidates face off for what can only be described as the most boring role available in the Students’ Union.

-After 14 painful rounds, the anti-Barclays NUS-sceptic Seth Harris (who also happens to be writing this article) topped the ballot, with Angela Brown narrowly beating Adam Clearly for the undergraduate trustee position.
+After 14 painful rounds, the anti-Barclays NUS-sceptic Seth Harris (who also happens to be writing this article) topped the ballot, with Angela Brown narrowly beating Adam Cleary for the undergraduate trustee position.

 Despite the annoying number of posters put up by all three candidates in the Cloisters, most of the ballots had been exhausted by the final round of voting.
 This means that the majority of voters didn’t rank any of the final candidates anywhere in their preference list.